 If you are a beginner, we will provide you with lots of useful information and inspiration for your start.
 With our step-by-step instructions and fluid painting video tutorials you can learn all techniques and tricks – in addition, we test and compare various pouring supplies such as acrylic paints, pouring medium and tools, so that you know whether a purchase is worthwhile and the price-performance ratio is right.

 Even as an advanced Pourer you will always find many tips and tricks from experienced artists on our blog.
 We regularly provide you with exciting information and videos about Fluid Painting.
 We also present the latest pouring trends, techniques and supplies so that you are always up to date.
 We can also recommend that you subscribe to our newsletter.

 If you would like to exchange and network with other Pouring enthusiasts from the community or simply share your pictures, join our Facebook group.

 Fluid Art or Fluid Painting means nothing more than liquid art.
 In contrast to conventional painting, the paint is not applied with a brush or spatula, but the paint is poured in a liquid state on the painting ground.
 Without any previous knowledge, you can start right away and create your first works of art.
 These techniques are very suitable for beginners, but also for advanced students there are always new possibilities to discover.

 Acrylic Pouring – The Pour Painting Technique

 In Acrylic Pouring, the Acrylic Paint is made more liquid and pourable with a pouring medium.
 This mixture is then mixed with additives such as oils and poured onto the canvas.
-The applied colour mixture can then be brought into various shapes and gradients by tilting the canvas.
-In combination with the colours, the additives ensure the formation of cells.
+The applied color mixture can then be brought into various shapes and gradients by tilting the canvas.
+In combination with the colors, the additives ensure the formation of cells.
 Casting with acrylic paints

 The most important articles on this topic can be found here: